 A tummy tuck, also known as abdominoplasty, is an invasive surgery that gets rid of excess skin and fat in the abdomen.

 Tummy tucks are a popular body contouring surgery among both men and women, as it gets rid of folds of loose skin to flatten the stomach and tightens the abdominal muscles to strengthen the core.
 As a result, the surgery can tone your body after weight loss, restore your pre-pregnancy figure, and get rid of stretch marks.
-In some cases, the surgery can even alleviate back pain and urinary incontinence and improve your posture.
+In some cases, the surgery can even alleviate back pain and improve your posture.

 Before and After